Welcome to the sixth annual installment of the Year-End Awards here at The Hockey Writers.

 Our version of the Selke Trophy, this honours the forward who had the most outstanding season, focusing primarily on the defensive aspects of the position.

-Bergeron has won this award or been the runner-up in every year we’ve done voting.
+Bergeron has been the winner or runner-up in this category every year we’ve done voting.

-DETAILS: 13 players received votes and five received first-place votes.
-Bergeron just edged out Kopitar.
+DETAILS: 17 players received votes, with seven receiving first-place votes.
+Bergeron edged out Kesler for the award.

 THE SCOTTY BOWMAN AWARD (MOST OUTSTANDING COACH)